Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Auditing/AuditingManager.md

 ### UnregisterAuditor(IAuditor auditor)

-Unregisters a specific auditor.If the auditor is not registered, nothing happens.
+Unregisters a specific auditor.
+If the auditor is not registered, nothing happens.

 #### Exceptions